 - be in the UK on your Student or Tier 4 visa

-- have completed the Bachelor or Masters degree, or PhD your visa was issued for (your results must have been officially released and the qualification approved through an examination board)
+- have successfully completed the Bachelor or Masters degree, or PhD your visa was issued for (your results must have been officially released and the qualification approved through an examination board)

 - have your CAS number (if you do not have this, please contact us)

 - apply before your visa expires (if you have applied before your visa expires, you have permission to remain in the UK whilst you are waiting for the results of your visa application and you can work full-time).

 Please note that the UKVI regulations do not allow the University to issue a CAS to cover your resit period, or to await your resit results.
 This means that failing a module duirng your studies could affect your eligibility for the Graduate Route.
 Refer to our Resit and your Student visa webpage for more information.

 Please see below for details of the eligibility requirements, the application process and conditions of this visa:

 Do resits affect my eligibility to apply for the Graduate route visa?

 Please note that the UKVI regulations do not allow the University to issue a CAS to cover your resit period, or to await your results.
 Depending on the timing of your resits and the publication of your results, this could mean that you are no longer eligible to apply for a Graduate Route visa.
 Refer to our Resit and your Student visa webpage for more information.

 Length of time you need to have studied on your Student visa